About the Program

 Opera Omaha is dedicated to empowering school communities to provide arts learning opportunities for all students.
 If you have questions or suggestions about how we could make the Student Dress Rehearsals or opera more engaging for your students, please let us know!
 For more information please contact:

-Lauren Medici, Director of Engagement Programs
+Lauren Medici, Director of Partnerships and Programs

 lmedici@operaomaha.org